n0mn0m/bot_commander/README.md

 - `button_listener.py` is meant for use with an Adafruit [RFM LoRa](https://www.adafruit.com/product/3179) shield.

+- `code.py` is the application that runs on the Adafruit Feather listening for different signals to process and send to the Roomba Open Interface.

 - `crontab.bak` is a backup of my `crontab` setup that starts the services on the RaspberryPi Zero W after reboot.